ioccc-src/mkiocccentry/jparse/json_util_README.md

 	-H		March name heirarchies (def: with -H match any JSON member name, else JSON member value)

 			Use of -H implies -N.
-			Using -H with any of: -n or -R is an error.

 	-p parts	Parts of a JSON member to print (def: print JSON member values)